grahambx/concept2-data-utilities/README.md

 **In Development**

+## Commentary to add
+### repo cloning and set up
+- what to add to .env and how to get these values
+- check code creates credentials.json if it does not exist
+### output location
+- output directory will be created
+- - will have raw extracted paginated json files

 # concept2-data-utilities
 **Concept2 Data Utilities** is a Python-based project for fetching, aggregating, and analyzing performance data from the [Concept2 Logbook API](https://log.concept2.com/).